 The usual guideline is that you should be able to reduce your rate by a full percentage point when refinancing, though that isn't a strict rule.
 A more reliable way is to calculate your break-even point – that is, how long will it take your cumulative savings from a lower rate to exceed the fees you paid to refinance?

 If you can reach your break-even point in 3-4 years, you'll likely benefit from refinancing.
-Much longer than that and you may sell the home before you break even - people tend to move every five years or so.
+Much longer than that and there's a good chance you may sell the home before you break even - people tend to move every five years or so.
 However, if you expect to remain in the home a long time, you could still come out ahead even if it takes you seven or eight years to reach your break-even point.

 A refinance mortgage rate calculator can be a useful tool here.
 Many of them are set up to help figure your break-even point automatically.

 On a cash-out refinance loan, the question is whether that would be a more affordable choice than other options for borrowing the money, such as a home equity loan or line or credit.
-Because you're paying refinance closing costs on the entire home loan, this option works best if you can reduce your mortgage rate at the same time, or are borrowing a large sum of money.
+Because you're paying refinance closing costs on the entire mortgage, this option works best if you can reduce your mortgage rate at the same time, or are borrowing a large sum of money.

 The decision whether to refinance out of an ARM is a subjective one.
 How much of an increase in your mortgage rate can you afford?
 How uncertain are you about the direction rates are headed?
 The question here is whether you want to buy financial predictability by refinancing.